 Likewise, municipalities could be considered negligent for failing to post adequate signs or lights at dangerous turns or intersections.
-Lastly, car manufacturers could be held accountable for releasing defective products (e.g., faulty airbags, brakes, ignition switches) into the marketplace.
+Lastly, automobile manufacturers could be held accountable for releasing defective products (e.g., faulty airbags, brakes, ignition switches) into the marketplace.

 Why You Need an Experienced Lawyer to Handle Your Case